After reading Chris Penner's blog post on Conway's Game

 Another way of saying this is that we want is a family of

-functors and a family of corresponding
+Representable functors and a family of corresponding

-types, one pairing for each possible size
+Rep f types, one pairing for each possible size

 boundary.

-We can do this using Vect n a
+We can do this using Vect n a and Fin n a.

-is a fixed length vector whose length is encoded with
+Vect is a fixed length vector whose length is encoded with

-is a finite natural
+a type level Nat.
+Fin is a finite natural

-whose maximum value is encoded with a type level Nat
+whose maximum value is encoded with a type level Nat.

 data Vect (n :: Nat) a where